 B2B client Buying Journey

-The B2B client buying journey is the multi-stage process that business buyers follow from initial awareness of a problem through purchase decision and post-sale expansion.
+The B2B client buying journey: multi-stage process from problem awareness through purchase decision and post-sale expansion.

 Full Definition